dudeperf3ct/dudeperf3ct.github.io/_posts/2018-10-10-Introduction-to-Multi-Layer-Perceptron.md

 It is a good database for people who want to try learning techniques and pattern recognition methods on real-world data while spending minimal efforts on preprocessing and formatting.

-Here is one example from dataset
+Here is one example of number 5 from dataset

 <p align="center">
 <img src='/images/mnist_mlp_files/mnist_5.png' />